Para leer esta hoja informativa en español, haga clic aquí.

 Globally, women represent approximately 51 percent of all people living with HIV; however, very few women have ever participated in HIV cure research.
 It is important to many researchers to be sure that when the time comes for an HIV cure, women will have an opportunity to benefit.

 In 2020, a group of US researchers studied whether or not people living with HIV would be willing to participate in HIV cure studies based on potential risks and benefits.
-The researcher group included people with HIV and community organizations like The Well Project that represent them.
+The researcher group included people living with HIV and community organizations like The Well Project that represent them.
 Survey participants were much more diverse than in past studies.
 The researchers found differences in preferences and reasons for participating based on gender – which would not have been found if women (cisgender and transgender) had not been included in the study.

 For example, cis and trans women were less likely than cis men to want to try a new HIV cure strategy over their daily HIV drugs.
-In general, a majority of people in the study were unlikely to switch to an HIV cure method if there were even a very small increase in risk of transmitting HIV to a partner.
+In general, a majority of people in the study were unlikely to switch to an HIV cure method if there were even a very small increase in the risk of transmitting HIV to a partner.
 Especially in the era of Undetectable Equals Untransmittable (U=U), when being on effective HIV drugs makes transmission to a sexual partner impossible, fear of interrupting HIV treatment and transmitting HIV remains one of the most important factors that could keep people living with HIV from participating in cure research.
 Another study conducted by a diverse group of researchers found that it will be important to pay attention to power dynamics between partners – including concerns around disclosure or potential intimate partner violence – when women (or their partners) participate in cure research involving ATIs.

 The features that led cis and trans women to be interested in joining a clinical trial were different than for cis men.
 They included supports like regular nurse visits, being paid, help with transportation to the study location, and having a meal while there.
 In one ongoing study in an area of South Africa where rates of poverty, unemployment, and HIV are extremely high, researchers have worked with community members to develop an empowerment program for young sexually active women that has been successful in providing life and job skills training as well as HIV prevention support.
 Women take weekly blood tests and, when HIV cases do occur, participants have immediate access to HIV drugs while scientists are able to study immune responses very soon after HIV acquisition.
 This information will be valuable in developing cure strategies.